YashmitVaish/swapathon-website/backend/API.md

 - Errors:
   - 401: missing or invalid token

+5.6) GET /api/teams/final-status

+- Description: Check if all teams have completed Phase 2 submissions.
+Used to determine if final results can be viewed.
+- Auth: team JWT
+- Success (200):
+  {
+  "all_completed": true/false,
+  "message": "...",
+  "completed": 5,  // optional: number of teams completed "total": 10      // optional: total number of teams }
+- Possible responses:
+  - All completed: { "all_completed": true, "message": "All teams have completed Phase 2.
+You can now view your final submission." }
+  - Still waiting: { "all_completed": false, "message": "Waiting for all teams to complete Phase 2...", "completed": 5, "total": 10 }
+- Errors:
+  - 401: missing or invalid token
+  - 500: database error

 6) POST /api/teams/reveal-feature

 - Description: Reveal a specific feature from the submission assigned to this team for swap.
 Only unlocked features can be revealed.